Divers seeking remote luxury should look no further than Northern Mozambique, one of the world’s last wildernesses.

 The full itinerary detail is available on our website.

-You should note: It is possible to arrange private air charter transfers to the resorts.
+Please note: It is possible to arrange private air charter transfers to the resorts.
 Ask your Dive consultant for further details.
 This trip idea is based on staying at Nuarro Lodge.

 This trip has no fixed departures but restrictions may apply - check operator website